 - Not Quite Back to Normal: By the finale, Laura has yet to notice some physical changes on herself, thinking everything has gone back to normal.

 - Not Quite Dead / Jump Scare: So, trying to drag the wolf that Will accidentally hit with his car off the road probably wasn't a good idea.

 - Our Werewolves Are Different: The bigger the moon is at night, the more wolf-like the person becomes.
-By the full moon, the person completely transforms into a full wolf.
+By the full moon, the person completely transforms into a natural wolf.

 - Supernatural Gold Eyes: In the film, yellow eyes are a sign that a character is turning into a werewolf.